Find similiar products:

 Dyzantil is used to treat epilepsy (fits) in adults and children.

 Do not take this medicine if any of the above apply to you.
-If you are not sure, talk to your doctor or pharmacist before taking Dyzantil.
+If you are not sure, talk to your specialist, GP or pharmacist before taking Dyzantil.

-If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking Dyzantil.
+If you are not sure if any of the above apply to you, talk to your specialist, GP or pharmacist before taking Dyzantil.

 Taking Dyzantil may make you put on weight.
-Talk to your doctor about how this will affect you.
+Talk to your specialist, GP or pharmacist about how this will affect you.

-Your doctor may wish to do blood tests before you start taking Dyzantil and during your treatment with this medicine.
-Dyzantil can change the levels of liver enzymes shown up in blood tests.
+Your GP and/or specialist may request blood tests and liver function tests before and during your treatment with this medicine.
+Dyzantil can change the levels of liver enzymes shown in blood tests.
 This can mean that your or your child’s liver is not working properly.

-Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines.
+Tell your GP, specialist or pharmacist if you are taking, have recently taken or might take any other medicines.
 This includes medicines you buy without a prescription, including herbal medicines.
 This is because Dyzantil can affect the way some other medicines work.
 Also, some medicines can affect the way Dyzantil works.

-In particular, check with your doctor if you are taking any of the following:
+In particular, check with your GP, specialist or pharmacist if you are taking any of the following:

 Alcohol intake is not recommended during treatment.